Going above and beyond

 Commander of the Order of the British Empire (CBE)

 This award recognises those taking a leading role in a particular field at regional level, including making an outstanding contribution.

 Officer of the Order of the British Empire (OBE)

 This award marks the accomplishments of people who have taken on a major role in their community in any area, as well as people whose work has made them a national name.

 Member of the Order of the British Empire (MBE)

 This rewards outstanding achievement or service in the community that has had a significant impact and sets an example to others.

 This award is given out for service in the community, such as through charity or voluntary work, or for innovation that has made a difference.

 Royal Victorian Order (RVO)

-This is given by The Queen to people who have helped her personally.
+This is given by The King to people who have helped him personally.